e271828e/Flight.jl/prototypes/kernel/NOTES.md

   `ticks`, empty — it compiles to a no-op, and its `@ballocated` assertion passes vacuously, which is the point: consumers iterate the roster with no per-model branching.
+- **The allocation invariant is width-independent.** Chunking bounds compile cost, never the runtime claim: a phase body of 18 one-entry chunks (`chunk_size = 1`, a chunk count no other fixture approaches) walks both variants at zero allocation, so the §7.5 canary covers the outer walk over the chunk tuple itself, not just the entry walks within one chunk.
 - **Tier is read off the declaration shape, never announced.** For a stateful leaf the whole name family carries it — `init_x`/`h_x`/`h_xu`/`f` continuous against `init_s`/`h_s`/`h_su`/`g` discrete, the two disjoint (D-195), with